badgerblockchain/blockchain-greeting/README.md

 The starting logic for the code is found /frontend/src/App.js starting with the return function.
 Start to debug here.
 I will continue to add documentation as I learn more.
 Any suggestions?
 I am here for them.

 - **NONCE ERROR??** Try resetting your Metamask account.
-(Majorirty of errors I run into disappear after resetting)
+The error occurs because your transaction is stuck on pending.
+Ethereum is built to wait for your transaction to be mined to prevent mailicious activity.
+Resetting your Metamask account clears your nonce and gets you out of the pending state so you can update the blockchain.

 - **Anything else?** Inspect webpage and go to console to see specific error message.
 Google and debug.